FukkenMaster/Recover_After_Power_Loss_with_Attiny13A/readme.md

 ### Tools

 - Soldering iron and consumables
-- USB/UART converter with USB cable, adapted for ATtiny13A
+- USB/UART converter with USB cable and adapter to connect to your ATtiny13A

 ### Material